 If you're thinking about filing an asbestos lawsuit, one of your first questions is likely to be: "How much will I recover?"

-While asbestos cases often share certain similarities, a reputable lawyer will probably not tell you exactly how much your case is worth.
-Too many factors can influence a settlement—or, in the case of a trial, a jury verdict—to make predicting a dollar amount a worthwhile exercise.
-But there are still some important things to keep in mind when it comes to the potential value of an asbestos case.
+Asbestos cases typically share certain similarities, but too many factors can influence a settlement—or, in the case of a trial, a jury verdict—to predict the dollar amount you might receive.
+Still, there are things to keep in mind when it comes to the potential value of an asbestos case.

-A settlement is intended to compensate a person for an injury they sustained, and to put an end to any ongoing or future legal action related to the injury.
-As with most kinds of personal injury cases, a large majority of asbestos claims will settle before a court trial takes place, and some will settle before a lawsuit is even filed in court.
+Most personal injury cases settle, That's true of asbestos claims too, a large majority of which will settle before a court trial takes place.
+Some will settle before a lawsuit is even filed in court.
 (Learn more about asbestos settlements.)

 In an asbestos case, the nature of the disease generally sets a baseline for the value of the pain and suffering.
 A plaintiff with mesothelioma or lung cancer is usually deemed to have suffered more than a plaintiff with asbestosis or pleural plaques.
 However, a person with severe asbestosis who is on oxygen might be more ill than a person who had Stage I lung cancer which was successfully treated.
 Your attorney will make arguments about the value of your case based on your pain and suffering, not on how much a coworker or friend's case was worth.
 (Learn more about pain and suffering in an injury case.)